Healing the Heart of Complex Trauma with EMDR and Ego State Therapy. Co-Editors Carol Forgash and Margaret Copeley Springer

-The book course provides an opportunity for EMDR trained clinicians to learn how to apply this integrative EMDR treatment in their practice, while earning 8 EMDRIA CE credits.
+The book course provides an opportunity for EMDR trained clinicians to learn how to apply this integrative EMDR treatment in their practice while earning 8 EMDRIA CE credits.

 PLEASE NOTE: This course is not a substitute for the EMDR Basic Training and does not qualify as training in EMDR.

-- Clinicians will understand the various theories of dissociation and current attachment theory.
-They will have an understanding of the neurobiology of dissociation and how attachment problems and dysregulated physiological systems play a part in the development of dissociation.
+• Describe the neurobiology of dissociation and how attachment problems and dysregulated physiological systems play a part in the development of dissociation.

-- Clinicians will learn readiness criteria for moving clients from stabilization into the trauma processing phase of EMDR treatment.
+• Identify the readiness criteria for moving clients from stabilization into the trauma processing phase of EMDR treatment.